SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Experimental results and discussion

 \section{Experimental results and discussion}

-This section compares the performances of E2E driving NNs trained by the ordinary SIL and the proposed SSIL framework, with three different benchmark datasets and two different NN architectures.
+This section compares the performances of vision-based E2E driving NNs trained by the ordinary SIL and the proposed SSIL framework, with three different benchmark datasets, two different vision-encoder backbones, and three different conditioning approaches.
 In addition, Section \ref{sec:ablation_discussion} investigates different pseudo-label predictors in SSIL and Section \ref{sec:pretrain_discussion} investigates modified SSIL for feature learning with the perspective of the conventional self-supervised feature learning setup.

-\subsection{Experimental setup: datasets}
+\subsection{Experimental setup: Datasets}